 It was this clique, all friends or at least acquaintances, that were ultimately charged with the murder.
 The probable cause was Jan Block’s impending dismissal.

 It was now that the case would take its first of many unexpected turns.
 Another Coloured man, Jan Madatt, claimed that between 2 a.m. and 3 a.m. on October 3, he heard a knock on the door of his home in Fairview.
 It was Willie Chipps.
 “He asked me: ‘Which of the 1949 model motor cars do you like best?’
 I answered: ‘I like the 1949 Ford saloon.’
 Willie said that this was the car he was going to get but he did not say how or when he was going to get it.
 Willie slept at my house that night.”

 This comment had two implications, firstly implicating Chipps in the murder and then linking Chipps as the hitman but not the initiator or mastermind behind the murder conspiracy.
 Unasked was whether Jan Block, a mere labourer, could afford to pay an accomplice a year’s salary or whether Chipps was merely being delusional in his belief that Jan could afford such an amount.

 Details of the attack

-The testimony of three sisters – Patricia, Lucy and the young Jacqueline – brought to life the horror of that night.
+The testimony of four sisters – Patricia, Magdalyn, young Jacqueline and Lucy – brought to life the horror of that night.

 An Eastern Province Herald reporter who was living only two houses away, however, heard Patricia’s almost incoherent voice telling some person that she found it difficult to speak.
 About half a mile from the café, Mrs. Charles Newby, who with her husband, was roused by their police dog, answered the phone and heard Patricia’s sister crying: “Daddy’s been murdered.”